SeaQL/seaql.github.io/SeaORM/docs/06-relation/04-chained-relations.md

-# Multiple Join Paths Between Two Entities
+# Chained Relations

-If you have multiple join paths between two tables or have complex joins that involve multiple tables, you can define it with [`Linked`](https://docs.rs/sea-orm/0.*/sea_orm/entity/trait.Linked.html).
-Take [this](https://github.com/SeaQL/sea-orm/blob/master/src/tests_cfg/cake.rs) as an example.
-We join cake and filling via an intermediate cake_filling table.
+If you have multiple join paths between two entities or have complex joins that chain through multiple entities, you can define it with [`Linked`](https://docs.rs/sea-orm/0.*/sea_orm/entity/trait.Linked.html).
+Take [this](https://github.com/SeaQL/sea-orm/blob/master/src/tests_cfg/cake.rs) as a simple example, where we join cake and filling via an intermediate cake_filling table.

 ```rust
 #[derive(Debug)]